 Fabregas played a major part in the 6-2 victory and finished the season behind only Frank Lampard for assists with 13, part of a tally of 111 over spells with the Gunners and Chelsea.

-The Spaniard’s tally is only bettered by Manchester United legend Ryan Giggs in the history of the Premier League, whilst his assists-per-game is the best of any player in top 10.
+The Spaniard’s haul is bettered by only Manchester United legend Ryan Giggs in the history of the Premier League, whilst his assists-per-game ranks behind only Kevin De Bruyne amongst the top 10.

-A player perhaps not recognised for his assists, Adebayor equalled the divisional record after providing four goals for Tottenham in their 5-0 victory over Newcastle at White Hart Lane in February 2012, scoring the other in the process.
+A player not known for his assists, Adebayor equalled the divisional record after creating four goals for Tottenham in their 5-0 victory over Newcastle at White Hart Lane in February 2012, scoring the other in the process.

 The Togolese international played a key role for Harry Redknapp’s side during that campaign, scoring 17 Premier League goals as the north London outfit secured a top-four finish and Champions League qualification.

-Adebayor also finished the season with 11 assists, behind only David Silva, Juan Mata and Antonio Valencia in a memorable and productive season for the forward.
+Adebayor also finished the season with 11 assists, behind only David Silva, Juan Mata and Antonio Valencia in a productive season for the forward.